hayamansour1/progear_smart_bag/README.md

 ### Step 5: Device Pairing
 1. Scan for nearby devices in the app.
 2. Connect to the ProGear Smart Bag.
 3. The system will determine whether the device is new or previously initialized.

+> **Note:** This project requires a physical ESP32 device for full functionality.

 ---

 ## Project Structure

-### Mobile App
-lib/
-  core/
-  features/
-    home/
-    bag/
-    weight/
-    bluetooth/
-  services/
-  main.dart

-### Firmware
-firmware/
-progear.ino
+The project follows a unified repository structure that integrates both hardware and software components.

+- **Firmware**
+  Contains the ESP32 firmware responsible for BLE communication, weight measurement, battery monitoring, and calibration logic.

+- **Mobile Application**
+  A Flutter-based mobile application that handles device pairing, real-time data visualization, user authentication, and system control through BLE and cloud integration.

+Additional components such as database scripts and project documentation are included in the repository to support deployment, testing, and academic reporting.

 ---